 Short-term Care Quality

-This facility also excelled in the area of inspections, where it received a grade of B+.
-Few nursing homes performed as well in this category.
-Arguably the most significant factor we look at in determining our inspection grades is deficiencies.
-These deficiencies can be found on a nursing home's inspection reports.
-Places with better scores in this category most likely avoided the more severe deficiencies involving things like patient abuse.
+In addition, this nursing home excelled in the area of inspections, where it received a grade of B+.
+Perhaps the most significant factor we look at in determining our inspection ratings is deficiencies.
+Deficiencies are found on a nursing home's inspection reports.
+Places with higher grades in this category most likely dodged the more severe deficiencies involving health risks or even death.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Even some of the best nursing homes receive an occasional ding on their inspection report.

 Does this page answer your questions about Phoenix Mountain Nursing Center?